A cinematic fantasia

 The oldest fragment is The Horse In Motion by photographer Eadweard Muybridge, shot in 1878 and arguably the oldest piece of cinema.
-The youngest fragment is the artfully rotoscoped pornography of Skelehellavision by experimental filmmaker Martha Colburn, completed in 2002.
+One of the youngest fragments is the artfully rotoscoped pornography of Skelehellavision by experimental filmmaker Martha Colburn, completed in 2002.

 Many shots and scenes are taken from the Bits & Pieces Collection: an ongoing series of compilations of unidentified film fragments from lost and forgotten movies, collected and preserved by Eye Filmmuseum.
 But also the seldom-seen puppet animation of Joop Geesink’s Dollywood is given a spot in the limelight.